manishdevraj/jarvis/README.md

 ### [[⬆]](#toc) <a name='cyclingsort'>Cycling sort problem</a>

-Unsorted array in range 1…. n, find missing element
+Unsorted array in range 1.... n range, we need to find either duplicate or missing element.
+Range usually is large.

+* Find one or all missing numbers
+* Find one or all duplicate numbers
+* Find kth missing positive number
+* Find corrupt number

 ### [[⬆]](#toc) <a name='reverseinplace'>Reverse in place problem</a>